7 Wonderful Winter Mantel Decorating Ideas

 More candles in the lanterns complete the winter decorating on the hearth.

-white lanterns with candles
+two white lanterns with candles lighted

 Using a combination of these different winter elements creates a cozy feel for winter.